Tell es-Sultan: Archaeological excavation

-The first excavations of the tells around Ain es Sultan (عين سلطان) were made by Charles Warren in 1868 on behalf of the Palestine Exploration Fund.
+The first excavations of the tells around Ain es-Sultan (عين سلطان) were made by Charles Warren in 1868 on behalf of the Palestine Exploration Fund.
 Warren excavated nine mounds in the area of the spring; during one of the excavations his workmen dug through the mud bricks of the wall without realizing what it was.

 The spring had been identified in 1838 in Edward Robinson's Biblical Researches in Palestine as "the scene of Elisha's miracle", on the basis of it being the primary spring near to Jericho.
-On this basis Warren proposed the surrounding mounds as the site of Ancient Jericho, however, Warren did not have the funds to carry out a full excavation.
+On this basis Warren proposed the surrounding mounds as the site of Ancient Jericho, but he did not have the funds to carry out a full excavation.
 Believing that it was clearly the spring where Elisha healed, he suggested shifting the entire mound for evidence, which he thought could be done for £400.

-Ernst Sellin and Carl Watzinger excavated Tell es-Sultan and Tulul Abu el-'Alayiq between 1907–1909 and in 1911, finding the remains of two walls which they initially suggested supported the biblical account of the Battle of Jericho.
-They later revised this conclusion and dated their finds to the Middle Bronze Age (1950-1550 BC).
+Ernst Sellin and Carl Watzinger excavated Tell es-Sultan and Tulul Abu el-'Alayiq between 1907 and 1909 and in 1911, finding the remains of two walls which they initially suggested supported the biblical account of the Battle of Jericho.
+They later revised this conclusion and dated their finds to the Middle Bronze Age (1950–1550 BCE).

 The site was again excavated by John Garstang between 1930 and 1936, who again raised the suggestion that remains of the upper wall was that described in the Bible, and dated to around 1400 BCE.

 Extensive investigations using more modern techniques were made by Kathleen Kenyon between 1952 and 1958.
 Her excavations discovered a tower and wall in trench I. Kenyon provided evidence that both constructions dated much earlier than previous estimates of the site's age, to the Neolithic, and were part of an early proto-city.
 Her excavations found a series of seventeen early Bronze Age walls, some of which she thought may have been destroyed by earthquakes.
 The last of the walls was put together in a hurry, indicating that the settlement had been destroyed by nomadic invaders.
 Another wall was built by a more sophisticated culture in the Middle Bronze Age with a steep plastered escarpment leading up to mud bricks on top.

 Lorenzo Nigro and Nicolo Marchetti conducted excavations in 1997–2000.
 Since 2009 the Italian-Palestinian archaeological project of excavation and restoration was resumed by Rome "La Sapienza" University and Palestinian MOTA-DACH under the direction of Lorenzo Nigro and Hamdan Taha.

 Renewed excavations were carried out at Tell es-Sultan from 2009 to 2023 by the Italian-Palestinian Expedition directed by Lorenzo Nigro for Sapienza University of Rome and Jehad Yasine for the Ministry of Tourism & Antiquities of Palestine.
-These works uncovered several monuments of the Bronze Age City: the Palaces on the Spring Hill (Early Bronze II-III, 3000-2350 BC; MB I-II, called "Palace of the Shepherds Kings" and the MB III palace, called "Hyksos' Palace"), the south-east Gate, called Jerusalem Gate, and several traits of the ancient city-walls (www.lasapienzatojericho.it).
+These works uncovered several monuments of the Bronze Age City: the Palaces on the Spring Hill (Early Bronze II–III, 3000–2350 BCE; MB I–II, called "Palace of the Shepherds Kings" and the MB III palace, called "Hyksos' Palace"), the south-east Gate, called Jerusalem Gate, and several traits of the ancient city walls.